UZBEKISTAN: Criminal prosecution for sharing beliefs

-On 17 July, a Tashkent court upheld Gayrat Ziyakhojayev's conviction for sharing Muslim texts containing "a threat to public security and public order".
+On 17 July, Tashkent City Criminal Court upheld Gayrat Ziyakhojayev's conviction for sharing Muslim texts containing "a threat to public security and public order".
 The court rejected his appeal against the conviction and an order to destroy his phone and computer containing irreplaceable family photos.
 He now intends to appeal to the Supreme Court.
 "Judge Turgunova ignored all my objections to falsehoods in the case and did not even answer any of my questions," Ziyakhojayev told Forum 18 (see below).

 However, on 17 July a Fergana court overturned Muslim scholar and human rights defender Musajon Bobojonov's three-year suspended prison term on charges of disseminating "extremist" material.
 "I thank everybody who made efforts for my acquittal," he told Forum 18, "especially my lawyer Khotambek Madumarov" (see below).